janosh/matbench-discovery/data/wbm/readme.md

 | ------------------ | --------------------------------------------------------------------------- | --------------------------------------------------------------------------- | --------------------------------------------------------------------------- | --------------------------------------------------------------------------- | --------------------------------------------------------------------------- | ---------------------------------------------------------------------------- |

 ### Halle University

+> Edit 2024-05-31: These links are now dead.
+The data is still available on Materials Cloud and Google Drive.

 The [paper itself][wbm paper] links to a [Halle University data page](https://tddft.org/bmg/data.php) which lists download URLs for CIF files and the `ComputedStructureEntries` (CSEs) of steps 1-3: